Assemble visual merchandising displays

 Topic Overview

-The NCFE Level 2 Certificate in Retail Skills provides a comprehensive foundation for anyone looking to start or progress in a retail career.
-This qualification covers essential retail operations, customer service, and sales techniques, preparing you for roles such as sales assistant, stockroom assistant, or customer service advisor.
-You'll learn how to work effectively in a fast-paced retail environment, from handling transactions to maintaining stock levels and ensuring a positive customer experience.
+The NCFE Level 2 Diploma in Retail Skills provides a comprehensive foundation for anyone looking to start or progress in a retail career.
+This qualification covers essential retail operations, customer service, sales techniques, and stock management.
+It is designed to equip learners with the practical skills and knowledge needed to work effectively in a retail environment, from handling transactions to maintaining visual merchandising standards.

 Key Concepts